Fliplet/fliplet-cli/README.md

 ## Update Algolia search index

-Run this command from the `docs` folder:
+The index gets updated automatically from CircleCI when you commit new code.
+However, if you wish to update it manually you can run this command from the `docs` folder:

 ```
 ALGOLIA_API_KEY=<API_KEY> bundle exec jekyll algolia